 Marking the centenary of Burgess’ birth, this new commission reimagines the original chapters within the setting of a theatre and television studio.
 Reflecting their interests in theatricality and presentation of self, this first collaboration between Eatough and Sutcliffe displays the film alongside its sets and props that include a typewriter originally owned by Burgess and on loan from The International Anthony Burgess Foundation.

 No End to Enderby premiered at the Whitworth, The University of Manchester, as part of Manchester International Festival, 30 June – 17 September 2017.
-A second iteration of the work will be shown in Glasgow International, 20 April – 7 May 2018.
+A second iteration of the work was shown in Glasgow International, 20 April – 7 May 2018, at Film City.

 No End to Enderby is presented by the Contemporary Art Society, 2015, through the Annual Award, funded by the Sfumato Foundation.
 It is commissioned by Manchester International Festival, the Whitworth, The University of Manchester and Glasgow International 2018.
 With funding from the National Lottery through Creative Scotland.
 Co-produced with the Royal Exchange Theatre, Manchester.
 Supported by Outset Scotland and developed in partnership with LUX / Artists’ Moving Image.
 With thanks to The International Anthony Burgess Foundation.